Intro

 This is how many items you want to pull together in your list/array.
 Since this example has 2 items, we'll set the size to 2.

-Now you can run the story from the top and see how the implode works.
+Now you can run the story from the top and see how the story fork works into the implode.